Vitamin D helps keeps bones and teeth healthy, and your immune system strong by promoting cell regrowth.

-Humans have the ability to synthesise vitamin D via UV exposure.
+Humans have the ability to synthesize vitamin D via UV exposure.
 Lack of UV exposure is therefore implicated in many cases of reduced vitamin D levels, particularly in those with darker skin types.
-Oral supplementation of vitamin D has been used for many years and is recognised to be of benefit in deficiency.
+Oral supplementation of vitamin D has been used for many years and is recognized to be of benefit in deficiency.

 Here are three ways to increase your levels of Vitamin D;